Jewish Studies (JSTU) Courses

 Jewish Studies Courses

 Course Description: This course offers van overview of Jewish experiences, beliefs, practices from a contextual point of view.

 Cross-listed with: Religious Studies RELG 230

 Hebrew Bible (Old Testament)

-Course Description: This course offers a critical study of the literature of the Old Testament emphasizing its historical development and meaning in the life of ancient Israel.
+Course Description: This course is a modern study of the Hebrew Bible from historical, literary, and archeological points of view.
+Reading and analysis of texts in translation are included.
+Course content offers a critical study of the literature of the Old Testament emphasizing its historical development and meaning in the life of ancient Israel.

 The Hebrew Bible is a cornerstone of Western culture, literature, and religion.
 For more than two thousand years, the Hebrew Bible – from its stories to laws, hymns to prophecies – has served as religious, artistic, and psychological inspiration for multitudes.
 This course will offer the opportunity to experience, contextualize, critique, and enjoy the Hebrew Bible in its diversity.

 This course will immerse you in the diverse literary worlds of the Hebrew Bible, emphasizing how rich the multiple voices contained within the various biblical texts can be.
 This is an academic and not devotional course, and as we read and learn together we will be guided by the assumption that the Hebrew Bible contains different works composed in different historical contexts from a multiplicity of viewpoints.